 Markets rise as the Federal Reserve unveils its tapering plan and reiterates its stance on interest rates.

-Asian markets gained on Thursday, tracking another high on Wall Street, as the Federal Reserve announced that it will begin trimming its financial support program this month, but would take its time raising interest rates as the economy recovers.
+Markets surged on Thursday, tracking another high on Wall Street, as the Federal Reserve announced that it will begin trimming its financial support program this month, but would be cautious in raising interest rates as the economy recovers.

 The news put an end to months of debate about the bank’s plans for the bond-buying program, as well as markets’ fears that policymakers were waiting too long to respond to skyrocketing inflation.